dbasrai/dbasrai.github.io/class/src/two.md

 1) Identify in a joke you wrote the set-up, punchline, tags.
 Is there any part that doesn't seem to fit this description, and if so, is it necessary for the joke?
 Is there anytime the traditional ordering of set-up-\>punchline-\>tag doesn't quite fit in your joke, and if so, should it be rearranged?

-2) Take the set-up in your joke... and write a new punchline.
+2) Take the set-up in one of your jokes... and write a new punchline.
 If possible, use the classes of jokes described above.
 If a new punchline doesn't really work for your joke, you can start from scratch :).

+3) Some set-ups are easier as anecdotes.
+Turn the set-up of one of your jokes into a made-up anecdote.

 ## Assignments